wp-plugins/slider-wd/readme.txt

 *   Navigation button/bullet styles
 *   Support for Vimeo and YouTube videos

+###IMPORTANT:
+If you think you found a bug in Slider WD or have any problem/question concerning the plugin, please check out [WordPress Slider Support Forum](http://web-dorado.com/forum/slider-plugin.html) in our website.
+If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ### Supported languages

  *If you need language of Slider WD which is not included in this list, please contact us and we will do the translation of Slider WD within 3 days.
 If you find any mistakes in the translation, please contact us and we will make relevant corrections within 3 days. *